jackw01/led-control/README.md

 * In-browser code editor and color palette editor make creating and modifying animations easy
 * Large selection of built-in animations and color palettes means you don't have to write any code
 * Works with cheap and readily available WS281x and SK6812 LED strips and strings
+* Runs on a Raspberry Pi single-board computer directly connected to LEDs, and on any other computer with the help of a low-cost microcontroller board (Raspberry Pi Pico) connected via USB
 * Supports pixel mapping for arbitrary 2D and 3D LED arrangements
 * Seamlessly supports HSV-to-RGBW and RGB-to-RGBW conversion for RGBW LED strips
 * Supports networked E1.31 sACN DMX control for music visualization through [LedFx](https://github.com/LedFx/LedFx)